ianhall-nbcu/librist/README.md

 It supports all features from the TR-06-1 and most of the features of TR-06-2.

+## Dependencies

+None.
+This library has no external runtime dependencies on any OS other than normal core OS libraries.

 ## License

 **librist** is released under a very liberal license, a contrario from the other VideoLAN projects, so that it can be embedded anywhere, including non-open-source software; or even drivers, to allow the creation of hybrid decoders.